Asana/task-history/README.md

 To allow the code here to act as the app you just created, create a `.env.local` file in the root directory, and provide the following:

 ```
+NEXT_AUTH_URL=base url for auth redirect, for development this should be [http://localhost:3000]
 NEXT_CLIENT_SECRET=client secret from the app you created above
 NEXT_CLIENT_ID=client id from the app you created above
 NEXT_ENCRYPTION_KEY=long random string for encrypting the cookie that gets saved to the browser